97 MSG wins numerous 2021 AETC, Air Force-level awards

 |0

-This work, 97 MSG wins numerous 2021 AETC, Air Force-level awards, by SrA Kayla Christenson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 97 MSG wins numerous 2021 AETC, Air Force-level awards, by SrA Breanna Klemm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT